ArnavNadar/student2/index.md

 ---

 ## Arnav Nadar's Blog
-My name is Arnav Nadar and I am a 10th grader at the school del norte.
-Evere since I was five years of age I had an intrest for confding because my father is a Software Engineer at Sony.
+My name is Arnav Nadar and I am a 10th grader at Del Norte High School.
+Evere since I was five years of age I had an intrest for coding because my father is a Software Engineer at Sony.
 My first coding class that I took was in 5th grade where they taught the the basics of python like how to print and etc. Over time I have at least basic knowledge of two coding languages that are Python and Java.
-In 7th grade I was appart of the school coding team club while I also did FLL robotics apart from school.
+In 7th grade I was a part of the school coding team club while I also did FLL robotics apart from school.
 After much work I got elected as president of the FLL club which was an amazing experience for me because I would teach incoming 6th graders about coding.

 <a href="https://ibb.co/yhwBJs4"><img src="https://i.ibb.co/CJksF0P/img-0496.jpg" alt="img-0496" border="0" width="500px" hight="400px" ></a>